rlancer/google-managed-certs-gke/README.md

 # Using Google Managed  SSL Certificates with GKE

-> Special thanks to @dannyzen from Google for helping Collaborizm move to GCP, he did help with this post but does not endorse it's methods
+> Special thanks to @dannyzen from Google for helping Collaborizm move to GCP, he did help with this post but neither he nore Google endorse it's methods!

-Getting HTTPS going with GKE can be challenging.
+## Getting HTTPS going with GKE can be challenging.

 Currently there are two main options